vicre/api.security.ait.dtu.dk/backend/README.md

    `POSTGRES_*` credentials, admin bootstrap credentials (`DJANGO_ADMIN_USERNAME` and `DJANGO_ADMIN_PASSWORD`), the optional `TRAEFIK_NETWORK` override, and any integration secrets you require.
 2. Create a Coolify **Docker Compose** application that points to this repository and select `docker-compose.coolify.yml` as the compose file.
-The default Traefik labels expect the external network to be called `coolify-network` and will bind the router to the standard `https` entrypoint.
-If your Coolify host does not already have that network, SSH into the host once and run
-   `docker network create coolify-network` (or set `TRAEFIK_NETWORK` to the Traefik network name you actually use) before triggering a deployment.
+By default the stack creates its own Traefik network called `api-security-proxy` and the labels route traffic across that network.
+If you prefer to reuse an existing proxy network such as `coolify-network`, set `TRAEFIK_NETWORK` to the network name and `TRAEFIK_NETWORK_EXTERNAL=true` before triggering a deployment.
 3. Deploy the stack.
 Coolify will build the image from `Dockerfile`, run database migrations and `collectstatic` via `docker/entrypoint.sh`, and expose the site through Traefik on the hostname configured by `SERVICE_FQDN_WEB`.